aiman-al-masoud/deixiscript/docs/notes/notes.md

 ?sell { you return sold of house. }

 # add numbers to noun-phrase
-# add "next"/"previous" special keywords to noun-phrase

 # list comprehensions
 * 2 + every number
 * 2 + every number of y

 # redefining verbs: problem if you put "or verb" in np def because it recognz verb sentences as nps!!!!

-increment covers the next 3 instructions increment is the next 3 instructions

 # last edited
 prelude